AiPM-Anurag/docudecide-ai/README.md

-# DocuDecide-AI
+# Kritikos AI (DocuDecide-AI)

-DocuDecide-AI is an end-to-end human-in-the-loop AI decisioning system for document-driven workflows such as insurance claims, underwriting, fraud review, and compliance checks.
+Kritikos AI is an end-to-end human-in-the-loop AI decisioning system for document-driven workflows such as insurance claims, underwriting, fraud review, and compliance checks.

 The system demonstrates how AI assists human decision-makers rather than replacing them — a pattern commonly used in high-stakes, real-world platforms.